Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: Experiment

 \subsection{Analysis on Modality Bias}

-\textbf{Measuring Modality Bias.} To quantify the reliance of the model on linguistic cues, we adopt Language Advantage on Performance (LAP), inspired by the diagnostic setup in \citet{cadene2019rubi}.
-Unlike the loss-based language advantage used for training, LAP measures modality bias at the performance level.
-Specifically, we deliberately inject conflicting language priors (i.e., unmatched action descriptions) and record the relative drop in average mAP compared with the aligned setup.
-If the model is overly dependent on text, these contradictory cues will mislead prediction and yield a sharp mAP degradation, resulting in a large LAP.
-Conversely, a small drop indicates that the model relies primarily on visual evidence and remains robust under linguistic perturbations.
+\textbf{Measuring Modality Bias.} To quantify modality bias at the performance level, we adopt Language Advantage on Performance (LAP), inspired by the diagnostic protocol of \citet{cadene2019rubi}.
+Unlike the loss-based LA used during training, LAP evaluates how much prediction quality deteriorates when language priors conflict with the visual content.
+Specifically, we replace the aligned action descriptions with mismatched ones and measure the relative drop in average mAP.
+To create conflicts, we preferentially swap descriptions between semantically similar actions.
+When no clear counterpart exists, we randomly shuffle the description-action pairs.
+A larger LAP indicates that the model is more easily misled by text and therefore more biased toward linguistic cues, whereas a smaller LAP indicates stronger reliance on visual evidence and better robustness to misleading language.

-In Table~\ref{table:modality_bias_task_formulation}, we also examine two forms of extreme modality-bias hallucinations: 1) Fixed outputs with obviously fake boundaries regardless of input.
-2) Infinite listing or repeating segments.
+We further examine two extreme hallucination patterns caused by modality bias.
+1) Fixed outputs refer to nearly identical temporal segments repeatedly predicted within a sliding video window regardless of the input content, which we detect by checking whether segment intervals remain unchanged across consecutive steps.
+2) Infinite listing refers to the model repeatedly emitting previously predicted segments without producing an End-of-Sequence token, which we detect by matching tail segments against earlier predictions.
+As shown in Table~\ref{table:modality_bias_task_formulation}, QA-based VLMs exhibit both high LAP and non-trivial hallucination rates, whereas our FA formulation reduces LAP to 2.6 and eliminates both failure modes, indicating substantially stronger visual grounding.

 \textbf{Question-Answering (QA) Formulation.} As multimodal TAL has rarely been studied beyond zero-shot settings \cite{liberatori2024test, lin2022frozen}, systematic analysis of modality bias in TAL is lacking.
 To this end, we adapt two recent temporal grounding VLMs—VTimeLLM \cite{huang2024vtimellm} and Timemarker \cite{chen2024timemarker}—to the TAL setting using a QA formulation.